shoekstra/puppet-owncloud/README.markdown

 * ownCloud configuration files and directories
 * package/service/configuration files for Apache
-* Apache modules and virtual hosts
+* Apache module and virtual hosts
 * MySQL database and user creation (does not install a MySQL server)

-    * **WARNING**: If module is set to manage Apache (enabled by default), any Apache configurations that are *not* managed by Puppet will be purged.
+    * **WARNING**: If module is set to manage Apache (enabled by default), any existing Apache configuration not Puppet managed may be purged.

 ### Setup Requirements